vendia/examples/features/share/smart-contracts/README.md

 The remainder of the `.share.env` properties will be assigned values in the subsequent sections.

 #### Pull Dependencies
-The Node.js scripts rely on a set of 3rd party libraries, which must be retreived before executing the scripts.
+The Node.js scripts rely on a set of 3rd party libraries, which must be retrieved before executing the scripts.

 ```shell
 npm i